Granville, Ohio

 Granville is a village in Licking County, Ohio, United States.
-The population was 5,646 at the 2010 census.
-The village is located in a rural area of rolling hills in central Ohio.
+The population was 5,946 at the 2020 census.
+The village is located in a rural area of hills, known locally as the Welsh Hills, in central Ohio.
 It is 35 mi east of Columbus, the state capital, and 7 mi west of Newark, the county seat.

+The village began as a settlement by European-Americans of Welsh descent.
+It has long served as a hub for education in the area.
+It also served as a hotbed for Temperance Movement and Abolitionist activity.

 Granville is home to Denison University.
 The village has a number of historic buildings, including Greek Revival structures like the Avery Downer House, St. Luke's Episcopal Church (1837) and others.
 The Buxton Inn (1812), the Granville Inn (1924), Bancroft House (1834) and Bryn Du Mansion are local landmarks.

 History

 Pre-Columbian cultures

 Granville is the location of the prehistoric Alligator Effigy Mound, built by the indigenous people of the Fort Ancient culture, between 800 and 1200 CE, more than four hundred years before European contact.
 It may be an effigy of the underwater panther featured in Native American mythology.
 The mound is listed on the National Register of Historic Places.
-The area is rich in evidence of indigenous cultures.
-Less than five miles from the Alligator Effigy Mound are the impressive Newark Earthworks, associated with the earlier Hopewell culture of roughly 100 BCE to 500 CE.
+The area has evidence of Indigenous cultures.
+Less than five miles from the Alligator Effigy Mound are the Newark Earthworks, associated with the earlier Hopewell culture of roughly 100 BCE to 500 CE.

 Pioneer settlers

-Granville was not settled by European Americans until 1805; the first large group of settlers were from Granville, Massachusetts, and they named the new village after their former home.
+Granville was not settled by European Americans until 1805, but the first house was built in 1801 by John Jones, a Welshman born in New Jersey.
+He erected a small hut with his wife and paved the first street in Granville, calling it Centerville Street.
+Mr. Jones's close friend Mr. Patrick Cunningham built the second cabin in the township the next spring.
+People began to settle at the village regularly over the next four years.
+The first large group of settlers were from Granville, Massachusetts, and they named the new village after their former home.
 The area was first surveyed by United States representatives in 1797, as land set aside by the national government for payment in land grants to veterans who had served in the Revolutionary War.

-Among the earliest settlers were Theophilus Rees and Thomas Philipps.
-Born in Wales, they immigrated to the United States in 1795, and gradually headed west for a new life on the American frontier.
+Among the earliest settlers were Theophilus Rees and his son John.
+Born in Wales, they immigrated to the United States in 1795, and headed west for a new life on the American frontier.
 They arrived in what is now Granville township in 1802, following a brief time in Philadelphia.
 Other Welsh settlers followed them, leaving their heritage in numerous place names.